Why a Robot Needs Legs

 Sophia the Robot, our latest and most advanced robot, is a social humanoid robot that also serves as an AI and robotics research platform.
-Sophia’s custom robotic leg design began in 2017 by the Rainbow Robotics Lab at the University of Las Vegas in partnership with the Korea Advanced Institute of Science and Technology (KAIST) and debuted at CES 2018.
+Sophia’s custom robotic leg design began in 2017 by the Rainbow Robotics Company and the Drones and Autonomous Systems Lab at the University of Nevada Las Vegas and debuted at CES 2018.

 “Integrating Sophia with a (robotics) body that can allow her to walk completes her physical form so she can access the full range of human experiences, which will help her learn to live and walk among us,” —- David Hanson

 The foundation of Sophia’s leg design, including control software and state-of-the-art sensors, is based on a Korean social humanoid robot named Jaemi-HUBO (HUBO 2), a predecessor of DRC-HUBO, the distinguished award-winning disaster relief robot who can either walk or roll using wheels on his knees.
 Both Jaemi-HUBO and Sophia’s legs are similar to those of DRC-HUBO, but they are both smaller and more focused on social interaction.
 For example, Sophia’s legs were customized for her height and mass to fit the proportions of her torso and to increase her walking stability.

 You might be familiar with another famous HUBO robot with similar robotic legs, Albert HUBO, also designed as a collaboration between KAIST and Hanson Robotics.